Scientific integrity policy

 The primary author is the first author listed on the abstract and the presenter of the abstract.
 You may be the primary author of more than one volunteered scientific paper provided that each submission represents distinct research.
 Only the primary author may present the abstract, unless there are extenuating circumstances requiring a co-author to present instead.
 Notification to the ASBMB and prior approval from the ASBMB is required.
 The primary author must have a co-author present if more than one of their abstracts is programmed at the same time.

-All abstracts submitted for possible publication and presentation at the conference will undergo a blind review by programming committees prior to publication in the meeting supplement of Journal of Biological Chemistry.
+All abstracts submitted for possible publication and presentation at the conference will be reviewed by programming committees prior to publication in the meeting supplement of Journal of Biological Chemistry.
 The goal of abstract review is to be inclusive of quality science without compromising scientific integrity.
-Both authors and reviewers are expected to take their roles seriously, as detailed below.
+Both authors and reviewers are expected to take their roles seriously.
 The ASBMB reserves the right to reject any abstract or withdraw acceptance of presentation and/or publication at its sole discretion.